storyprotocol/documentation/docs/Developers/typescript-sdk/attach-terms-to-an-ip-asset.md

 ## 0. Before We Start

 We should mention that you do not need an existing IP Asset to attach terms to it.
-There are two functions you can use that allow you to **register + create terms + attach terms** in the same function:
+There are two functions you can use that allow you to **register IP + create terms + attach terms** in the same function:

 * [mintAndRegisterIpAssetWithPilTerms](https://docs.story.foundation/docs/sdk-ipasset#/mintandregisteripassetwithpilterms)
 * [registerIpAndAttachPilTerms](https://docs.story.foundation/docs/sdk-ipasset#/registeripandattachpilterms)